Every aspect of Rathfinny is rooted in our sense of place.

 What do you do when environmentally-friendly alternatives cost more?

-For instance, our packaging tape: £1.20 Vs £3?
+For instance, packaging tape can cost £1.20 for a standard roll versus £3 if it’s made from 100% recycled material.
 For a business that has still to break even, this is a very real dilemma.
 We try to take a practical approach.
 If it’s a small difference and manageable within the budget, we do it.
 If it’s a bigger expense, we discuss and decide together.
 Talking things through brings everyone into the decision-making process.